Microsoft Marketing Strategy: Why Bill Was Better Than Steve

 Ballmer has made the factor of customer trust and customer complains the prime concern in the company, which in a long run is good.
 Isn’t it?

-One Response to “Microsoft Marketing Strategy: Why Bill Was Better Than Steve”
+2 Responses to “Microsoft Marketing Strategy: Why Bill Was Better Than Steve”

 -